eyoeldefare/onboarding/README.md

 ## Getting Started

-To start using this widget, you will need to first import the package inside your project following the installation guide found on [Flutter.dev](https://flutter.dev).
+To start using this widget, you will need to first import the package inside your project following the installation guide found on [peb.dev/packages/onboarding](https://pub.dev/packages/onboarding).

 ## Usage

 To use this widget,
 1. `import 'package:onboarding/onboarding.dart'; ` inside your dart file
-2. Follow the example found at the [`main.dart`](https://github.com/eyoeldefare/onboarding/blob/main/example/lib/main.dart) and implement it in your app.
+2. Follow the example found at the [`main.dart`](https://github.com/eyoeldefare/onboarding/blob/main/example/lib/main.dart) of the example and implement it in your app.

 ### Example
 ``` dart